TimZoet/SOL-manual/modules/material/common/uniform_buffer_manager.rst

 bytes.
 In the case of multiple bindings it should be the sum of their sizes.
 A detailed explanation will follow below.
 Which method is most optimal will of course differ for each use case.
 You'll have to profile this yourself.

-As an example, what follows is a (massively simplified) excerpt from what happens in the forward renderer.
+As an example, what follows is a (massively simplified) excerpt from what happens in the forward material manager.
 In this example, we only want to share uniform buffers for the same bindings:

 .. code-block:: cpp